babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 - SET BABELFISH_SHOWPLAN_ALL {ON|OFF} to display estimated execution plans for a statement without performing the command.
 The command implements the behavior of the [PostgreSQL EXPLAIN statement](https://www.postgresql.org/docs/current/using-explain.html#USING-EXPLAIN-BASICS).

-For example, the following command sequence turns on query planning, returns the query plan for the SELECT statement without executing the command, and then turns off query planning:
+The following example turns on query planning, displays the query plan for the SELECT statement without executing the command, and then turns off query planning:

 ```
 SET BABELFISH_SHOWPLAN_ALL ON